 Easy Oven-Baked Tomato Risotto

 This is a really easy risotto recipe.
 It uses basic ingredients, and if you have a pot that can be used on the stove as well as in the oven, then it becomes a one-pot meal.
-Because it is finished in the oven, you’ve got creamy risotto in no time – without all the endless stirring.
+Because it is finished in the oven, you’ve got creamy tomato risotto in no time – without all the endless stirring.

 I modified this from a recipe in Chatelaine magazine.
 I veganized it by simply omitting the goat cheese and topping it with pine nuts or nutritional yeast instead.
 I’ve also further simplified the recipe by substituting pasta sauce for stewed tomatoes and seasonings.
 Essentially, you can decide how to make it based on what you have on hand.
-I’ve made this many times either way, and it’s always wonderful.
+I’ve made this tomato risotto many times either way, and it’s always wonderful.

-Easy Baked Tomato Risotto #vegan
+Easy Oven-Baked Vegan Tomato Risotto

 This risotto couldn’t be easier – toss everything into the oven and it will come out perfect every time.
 No stirring required!
 Vegan, Gluten-Free

-Recipe type: Main, Side
+• Category: Main, Side

-Cuisine: Italian
+• Cuisine: Italian

 Ingredients